wesbarnett/blog/_posts/2020-05-28-flask-actions.md

 {% include tip.html content="You can actually use this Github Workflow and Action with any cloud provider or your own personal Linux server.
-You just need to ensure ports 80 and 443 are open and copy the public key to the remote server."%}
+You just need to ensure ports 80 and 443 are open and copy the public key to the remote server.
+Additionally you may need to change the ansible user."%}

 We want to use an [Ansible playbook](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) via Github Actions to provision and configure everything in our EC2 instance automatically so that